-The Division of Pediatric Infectious Diseases offers a comprehensive range of services—preventive, diagnostic and therapeutic—for children and families in Suffolk County affected by all aspects of infectious diseases.
+The Division of Pediatric Infectious Diseases offers an extensive range of services - including infection prevention, diagnosis, and treatment - for children and families throughout Suffolk County.

 Inpatient services include more than 500 consultations each year on all types of infectious diseases.
-Consultations include patients on the pediatric acute units, the Pediatric Emergency Department, the Neonatal Intensive Care Unit (NICU) and in the Pediatric Intensive Care Unit (PICU).
+Consultations occur in Stony Brook’s Pediatric Acute Care Unit, Hematology-Oncology Unit, Burn Unit, Pediatric Emergency Department, Newborn Nursery, Neonatal Intensive Care Unit (NICU), and in the Pediatric Intensive Care Unit (PICU).

-On an outpatient basis, the division provides more than 1,000 consults a year, not including the HIV clinic or clinical trials programs.
-For about 70 HIV infected children and teenagers, we provide ongoing, comprehensive, coordinated and family-centered services including PrEP and PEP, HIV specialist medical care and case management, nutritional assessment, education, crisis intervention and psychosocial support.
+On an outpatient basis, the division provides more than 1,000 consultations a year, not including the clinical trials programs.
+Patients are frequently seen for tickborne infections, complex acute infections of all types, management of intravenous antibiotics, pre-travel counseling, and hospital follow-up, among other reasons.
+For our pediatric patients living with HIV we provide ongoing, comprehensive, coordinated and family-centered services including PrEP and PEP, HIV specialist medical care and case management, nutritional assessment, education, crisis intervention and psychosocial support.

-Our extensive clinical trials program includes studies conducted on both in and outpatients.
-Total number of patients vary with the current trials available.
-Past trials included evaluations of new vaccines, novel antibiotics and new diagnostics.
+Our extensive clinical trials program includes studies conducted on both an inpatient and outpatient basis.
+Past trials include evaluations of new vaccines, novel antibiotics and new diagnostics.

 Additionally, a weekly Travel Medicine Clinic is offered for children traveling abroad.